Adaptive Rate of Convergence of Thompson Sampling for Gaussian Process Optimization: Simulation Study

-In order to empirically validate Assumption \ref{assu:func_norm}, we present two different examples.
 Throughout this study, we have considered the kernel to be the RBF-kernel, which satisfies all the regularity conditions.
+Specifically for $\eta = (\ell_0, \ell_1)$ our kernel function is defined as

+This kernel satisfies all the assumptions as mentioned in Section \ref{sec:reg_cond}.
+We further choose $n_0 = 30$, $\xi = 0.15$ and the truncation parameter $m_t = 1000t$ in our simulations.

-Moreover, we have taken a batch approach, where at each stage instead of drawing a single $\bsx^t$, we draw $30$ points from the distribution of the maximum.
+Overall, we take a batch approach during the iteration of the algorithm.
+At each stage instead of drawing a single point, we draw $30$ points from the distribution of the maximum.
+Specifically, with probability $\xi$ we generate $\bsz^{t_1}, \ldots, \bsz^{t_{30}} \sim U(\cx)$ and with probability $1 - \xi$ we generate for $j = 1, \ldots, 30$.
 This is done to increase the exploration part of the algorithm while keeping the running time constant.

-For the 1-dimensional example, we consider a bimodal function which is a mixture of two Gaussian probability density functions.
-Specifically, we choose,
+We describe two simulation results, one with a 1-dimensional function and another with a bivariate function.
+For the 1-dimensional example, we consider a bimodal function

 which has a local maximum at $2$ and a global maximum at $5$.
-We consider a similar function in a 2-dimensional space as well.
-In particular we pick,
+We consider a similar function in a 2-dimensional space

-where $\mu_1 = (2, 2)$ is the local maximum and $\mu_2 = (5, 5)$ is the global maximum.
-Since in practice we usually have a high variance in the observations, we add Gaussian random errors with $\sigma \in [0.1, 5]$ to both the functions while observation the data.
-Figure \ref{fig:1dfunc} shows the univariate function, along with the 95\% confidence bands for the sampling error.
-It also shows a sample of points obtained when using different standard deviations in the error generation mechanism.